- “You’re Not Listening.”

 This quote mostly likely reflects what happened on my way back to the convention center for the next game.
 While the club director thinks he understands what was happening, he didn’t actually get it.

 That is because he did not realize what he heard is not what I meant.
 His lecture was on a topic completely unrelated to what I needed to discuss.
-His reponse was the memorized monologue, just like the one I had used when speaking to the older couple at the bar of the unconvetional seafood restaurant.
+His reponse was the memorized monologue, just like the one I had used when speaking to the older couple at the unconventional seafood restaurant.

 In other words, that memorized monologue is much like giving an answer when we listen only to respond.
 And, we forget to listen to understand.
-Unfortunately, our society isn’t really taught to do this.
+Unfortunately, our society isn’t always taught how to do listen to understand.

 How Do We Make Sure Someone Feels Heard?